 “Glads” as they are called in my family, are the flowers my taciturn Swedish grandfather grew in huge numbers.
 It was perhaps the only time he ever got carried away, ordering bulbs from fancy catalogs.

 He planted about an acre of them, then the wettest winter in memory rotted them all in the ground.
-Chastened, he went back to more practical plants, like carrots.
+Chastened, he went back to more practical plants.

 This photo was shot at Bluebird, the ten acres we co-own with gopher tortoises, harvester ants, wild turkeys and an array of spiders.
 Shot deep in the Fall, the Sassafras leaves have flamed red.
 The next rain or stiff wind will strip the branches bare.

 Also shot at Bluebird, this web was luffing in a light breeze early one grey morning.